aserto-dev/aserto-docs/README.md

 ## Algolia search

 `scripts/scrape.sh` contains a script that scrapes the doc site to an Algolia account.
-It relies on having `jq` installed (`brew install jq`).

 From the room directory of the project, run: